---

 }

-Alternatively, you can run the script directly with npx:
+Alternatively, you can run the script directly with `npx`:

-npx sentry-upload-sourcemaps --org example-org --project example-project
+npx sentry-upload-sourcemaps --org ___ORG_SLUG___ --project ___PROJECT_SLUG___

 # For usage details run